 Some patients' semen samples contain no spermatozoa due to a congenital obstruction of the sperm ducts, vasectomy, failed vasectomy reversal, or primary testicular failure.
 In these conditions, a urologist can obtain sperm surgically from the epididymis (MESA) or from the testis (TESE).
 This sperm can be frozen and used for fertilization by ICSI.

-PGD is a procedure that is performed in conjunction with IVF.
-It is designed to help detect genetic abnormalities/inherited genetic diseases in embryos before implantation, thereby avoiding the transfer of affected embryos.
+PGT is a procedure that is performed in conjunction with IVF.
+It is designed to help detect genetic abnormalities/inherited genetic diseases in embryos before implantation, thereby minimizing the transfer of affected embryos.

-In order to perform genetic testing on an embryo, several cells from the trophectoderm layer are extracted on fifth and/or sixth day of development.
+In order to perform genetic testing on an embryo, several cells from the trophectoderm layer are extracted on fifth, sixth or seventh day of development.
 This procedure is called an embryo biopsy.
-It has been shown that removal of these cells does not impede the development of the embryo.
-The extracted cells are sent out for analysis to Cooper Genomics.
+The extracted cells are sent out for analysis to Cooper Genomics and/or Ingenomix.
 Subsequently, the biopsied embryo is vitrified.
-After the results are received, patients will have the normal embryos transferred back.
+After the results are received, patients will have the normal embryo transferred back.

 Patients who are carriers of single gene mutations can avoid transmitting those disorders to their offspring by testing the embryos and choosing not to transfer those which are affected or carriers.

-Patients who have had several miscarriages in the past can benefit from CCS for aneuploidy screening by avoiding the transfer of embryos that are aneuploid and will eventually fail to implant.
+Patients who have had several miscarriages in the past can benefit from PGT-A for aneuploidy screening by avoiding the transfer of embryos that are aneuploid and will eventually fail to implant.
 The likelihood of having a trisomic pregnancy increases with advanced maternal age (>38 years).
-CCS allows selection of normal embryos at the pre-implantation stage and reduces the chance of detecting abnormal fetal development during an aminocentesis in the second trimester.
-Patients who failed several IVF attempts and are known to generate good cohorts of embryos might have a high rate of aneuploidy and can benefit by CCS.
-Another group of patients who can benefit from CCS are those who carry translocations, which are detected by karyotyping.
+PGT-A allows selection of normal embryos at the pre-implantation stage and reduces the chance of detecting abnormal fetal development during an aminocentesis in the second trimester.
+Patients who failed several IVF attempts and are known to generate good cohorts of embryos might have a high rate of aneuploidy and can benefit by PGT-A. Another group of patients who can benefit from PGT are those who carry translocations, which are detected by karyotyping.

-There are certain risks associated with any micromanipulation procedure, but these are minimal and are outweighed by the benefits.
+There are certain risks associated with any micromanipulation procedure, but these are minimal.
 Trophectoderm biopsy does require embryos to develop to the blastocyst stage before the biopsy is performed.
 Not all couples will have embryos that develop to this stage.
-Occasionally, due to poor hybridization of chromosome probes, results for all chromosomes are not able to be determined.
-This often happens when embryos are of poor quality on day 5 or 6 of development and exhibit extensive fragmentation.
-In single gene mutation analysis, if DNA material from the biopsied cells is degraded, amplification will be poor and sometimes no results can be obtained.
+Occasionally, results are not able to be determined.